bobbyrward/flam3/README.txt

     env begin=20 end=40 flam3-animate < seq.flam3

-the other two methods are harder to use becaues they produce files that are only good for one frame of animation.  the output consists of 3 control points, one for the time requested, one before and one after. that allows proper motion blur.  for example:
+the other two methods are harder to use because they produce files that are only good for one frame of animation.  the output consists of 3 control points, one for the time requested, one before and one after. that allows proper motion blur.  for example: